 This part of the bylaw controls activities that may become a fire hazard.
 The purpose of the bylaw is to minimise the potential fire risk arising from uncontrolled fires and to address public safety concerns and nuisance concerns.
 The bylaw does not address fire safety requirements for building construction, as these are covered by the Building Act 2004.

-The bylaw is specifically limited to those areas that are not part of a rural fire district pursuant to the Forest and Rural Fires Act 1977.
+The bylaw is specifically limited to those areas that are not part of a rural fire district pursuant to the Fire and Emergency New Zealand Act 2017.
 This bylaw therefore regulates activities in predominantly urban areas.
 A map showing the rural fire district is available from the Council.
-A permit for a fire in the rural fire district must be sought from the Wellington Rural Fire Authority.
+A permit for a fire in the rural fire district must be sought from Wellington Fire and Emergency New Zealand.

 This amended bylaw replaces the previous Wellington City Consolidated Bylaw 2008: Part 3 (Fire Prevention) and is introduced pursuant to section 145 of the Local Government Act 2002.
 It does not replace the statutory provisions relating to fire prevention, which should be read in conjunction with this bylaw.
 Further details on those statutory provisions are provided at the end of this part of the bylaw.